ddf-project/DDF/README.md

 $ bin/run-once.sh
 ```

-If you ever need to regenerated the pom.xml files:
+If you ever need to regenerate the pom.xml files:

 ```
 $ bin/make-poms.sh